Punisher 2099: Deathlok-dominated future

-In the pages of Savage Avengers, there is an unidentified version of Earth where it's 2099 is dominiated by Deathloks.
+In the pages of Savage Avengers, there is an unidentified version of Earth where it's 2099 is dominated by Deathloks.
 Upon arriving here from the Hyborian Age, the Savage Avengers have an encounter with Jake Gallows who is part of a resistance against the Deathloks led by Prime Deathlok (a variation of Ultron).
 He chases after them due them being accompanied by the Deathlok version of Miles Morales.
 When the Savage Avengers meet this 2099's version of Lyla, they learn about Jake's history as Agent Anti-Venom states that this Punisher is much crazier than the one they know.
 When the Deathloks attack the Savage Avengers and the Deathlok version of Miles outside the ruins of Avengers Mansion, Jake Gallows shows up and aids them while noting that the Deathlok with them is not on Deathlok Prime's side.
 They managed to slay the attacking Deathloks.